Constant-Time Motion Planning with Manipulation Behaviors: Experiments

 \section{Experiments}

-We evaluate our B-CTMP on two canonical manipulation tasks across distinct simulation environments--shelf picking and plug insertion, and demonstrate its effectiveness on a physical UR10e robot in the accompanying video.
+We evaluate our B-CTMP on canonical manipulation tasks across two environments--shelf picking and plug insertion, in both simulation (UR10e robot and Yaskawa hc10dtp) and physical (UR10e robot) setups.